On Regularizability and its Application to Online Control of Unstable LTI Systems: DGR Algorithm

 \subsection{Analysis of DGR}

-In this section, we provide performance analysis for \textbf{}{DGR}; \textbf{}as pointed out previously, \ac{DGR} is particularly relevant when $t\leq n$, where $n$ denotes the dimension of the underlying system.
-Subsequently, we examine the effects of \ac{DGR} on the system state trajectory when $\mathcal{R}(A)\subset\mathcal{R}(B)$.
-In addition, we will see how a particular structure of the system matrix $A$, such as its diagonalizability, further facilitates deriving more insights into the operation of \ac{DGR}.
+In this subsection, we provide the performance analysis for \ac{DGR} in the general setting; as pointed out previously, \ac{DGR} is particularly relevant when $t\leq n$, where $n$ denotes the dimension of the underlying system.
+We examine the effects of \ac{DGR} on the system's state trajectory and deduce effective guarantees in terms of norm upper-bound and informativity of generated data.
+In addition, we will see how a particular structure of the system matrix $A$, such as $\mathcal{R}(A)\subset\mathcal{R}(B)$ or its diagonalizability, facilitates further insights into the operation of \ac{DGR} as presented in the next subsection.

 First, we show why regularizability is essential for the analysis of the trajectory generated under \Cref{alg:Controller}; in hindsight, justifying its introduction in the first place.

 { \begin{lemma} For all $t>0$, the trajectory generated by \Cref{alg:Controller} satisfies,